 His point was that there are many routes to the same destination, and that to really mix colors, you need to understand what pigments you’re using, not work from trade names for colors.
 Consider sap green, for example—a staple of many plein air painters’ toolkit.
-It’s really a convenience mix made of a phthalo blue and some kind of yellow.
-The same is true of Hooker’s Green.
+It’s really a convenience mix.
+The same is true of Hooker’s Green in watercolor.

 The single-pigment (‘true’) greens available are chromium oxide green, viridian, and cobalt green.
 Chromium oxide green is a lovely, heavy, natural green.
 Unfortunately, it outweighs everything it’s mixed with.
 Viridian and cobalt green are lovely, but expensive.
 Beware viridian hue—it’s just another phthalo in disguise.

-By now, foliage has settled into a deeper, more uniform tone.
-The rookie error of August is to paint all your greens using the same basic color, modulating lighter or darker for highlights and shadows.
+The rookie error is to paint all your greens using the same hue, modulating lighter or darker for highlights and shadows.
 You’ll have much more life in your trees if you know all the different ways you can get to leafy green.
 One of the most useful greens is black plus cadmium yellow lemon (or Hansa yellow).